Estate Planning Experience, Care & Respect

 Steps to File a Will After a Loved One's Death

-You need to file the will in the county of the deceased’s residence at the time of their death.
-Wills should be filed within 30 days of your loved one’s death.
-There is no need to file before the death because the courts in South Carolina will not accept or store wills.
+You must file the will in the county where your loved one resided at the time of their death.
+Wills should be filed within 30 days after their passing.
+The courts in South Carolina will not accept or store wills before a person’s death.

 Debt Responsibility After a Family Member Passes Away